rhdhorchestrator/rhdhorchestrator.github.io/content/main/docs/serverless-workflows/configuration/token-propagation.md

 title: "Configure workflow for token propagation"
 date: 2025-04-04
 ---
-By default, the RHDH Orchestrator plugin adds *headers* for each tokenin the 'authTokens' field of the POST request that is used to trigger a workflow execution.
+By default, the RHDH Orchestrator plugin adds *headers* for each token in the 'authTokens' field of the POST request that is used to trigger a workflow execution.
 Those *headers* will be in the following format: `X-Authorization-{provider}: {token}`.
 This allows the user identity to be propagated to the third parties and externals services called by the workflow.
 To do so, a set of properties must be set in the workflow `application.properties` file.

 # Prerequisites
 * Having a Keycloak instance running with a client
 * Having RHDH with the latest version of the Orchestrator plugins
 * Having a workflow using openapi spec file to send REST requests to a service.
-Using custom REST function within the workflow will not propagate the token; it is only possible to propagate token when using openapi specification file.
+Using custom REST function within the workflow will not propagate the token; it is only possible to propagate tokens when using openapi specification file.

 # Build